getfem/getfem/doc/sphinx/source/userdoc/model_dirichlet.rst

 The aim of the Dirichlet condition brick is to prescribe a Dirichlet condition on a part of the boundary of the domain for a variable of the model.
 This means that the value of this variable is prescribed on the boundary.
-There is two versions of this brick.
+There is three versions of this brick (see also the section :ref:`ud-model-Nitsche`).
 The first version prescribe the Dirichlet thank to a multiplier.
 The associated weak form of the term is the following:

 .. math::